dynaz/dynaz/README.md

 - ⚡ Fun fact: i think about everything in This World is “What happened that is always good”
 - 📫 Have any Question ?
 [Let's Talk](https://creativedev.co.th/book/meet-with-me-1/).
 <br/>
+if you want to exchange Odoo addons , i am ready !

 <!--